-The NTS7700 1U 19" Rack-mount Modular Grandmaster Clock is a high-powered, rugged IEEE1588v2 PTP device that offers high industrial precision and reliability.
-Suitable for almost any environment and complying with the harshest Industrial EMC conditions, ATOP's GMC satisfies all stringent industry requirements for Substation, Telecom and Industrial-grade networking timing applications.
-Its modular architecture provides power-input redundancy and up to 16 different outputs for legacy time Protocols - such as IRIG-B, BCD, ST, ST with CRC and TTL outputs such as 10MHz and PPS.
+The NTS7500 1U 19" Rack-mount Modular NTP Server with additional Grandmaster Clock feature is a high-powered rugged device that offers good precision and reliability.
+Suitable for almost any environment and complying with the harshest Industrial EMC conditions, ATOP's device satisfies all industry requirements for Industrial-grade networking timing applications.
+Its modular architecture provides power-input redundancy and up to 16 different outputs for legacy time Protocols - such as IRIG-B, BCD, ST, ST with checksum.